Yes, Giorgio

 Yes, Giorgio is a 1982 American musical–comedy film starring Luciano Pavarotti.
 The film is based on the 1961 novel by Anne Piper.
-Yes, Giorgio also stars Kathryn Harrold, Eddie Albert, Paola Borboni, James Hong, Joseph Mascolo, Leona Mitchell, Kurt Adler, Emerson Buckley, and Alexander Courage.
-The film was directed by Franklin J. Schaffner, written by Norman Steinberg, and produced by Peter Fetterman.
+Yes, Giorgio also stars Kathryn Harrold, Eddie Albert, Paola Borboni, James Hong, Joseph Mascolo, Leona Mitchell, Kurt Herbert Adler, Emerson Buckley and Alexander Courage.
+The film was directed by Franklin J. Schaffner, written by Norman Steinberg and produced by Peter Fetterman.
 Released by Metro-Goldwyn-Mayer, the film was a major box-office bomb, losing an estimated $45 million.

 Plot

 World-famous Italian tenor opera singer Giorgio Fini is in Boston for a concert when he gets a phone call asking him to perform at The Met.
 The call brings up bad memories from his disastrous appearance there seven years earlier.
 It scares him to the point where he cannot sing at rehearsal.
 Everyone panics thinking he is losing his voice.

-His business manager, Henry Pollack, calls throat specialist Pamela Taylor.
+Giorgio's business manager, Henry Pollack, calls throat specialist Pamela Taylor.
 Giorgio at first refuses her, believing her not to be a doctor but "a nurse" because she is a woman.
-After being scared into seeing her by his manager, she immediately detects that the problem is only psychological, not physical.
+After Giorgio is scared into seeing Pamela by his manager Henry, she immediately detects that the problem is only psychological, not physical.
 Pamela makes up a serious-sounding name for the condition and gives Giorgio a shot to cure it, which she reveals to Henry is harmless vitamin B12.
 After reacting to the prick of the needle, Giorgio instantly gets his voice back and proceeds to sing the following day at the Hatch Shell in Boston.

 Giorgio is immediately physically attracted to Pamela, and even though he is married with two children, she agrees to go out on a dinner date.
 The date does not go well, but Giorgio is persistent, visiting the hospital where Pamela works.
 His quick thinking helps calm a scared child getting ready for surgery to remove his tonsils, promising ice cream which he delivers after the surgery.
 Impressed by his handling of the children, she agrees to another date.
 She eventually becomes his traveling companion.
 After spending a romantic week in San Francisco and the wine country visiting friends of Giorgio, the two eventually fall in love, even though at the start of their relationship he told her this was just "a fling" and made her promise not to fall in love with him.
 He gains the confidence through his love for her to agree to perform at the Met in the Giacomo Puccini opera Turandot.
 However, because Giorgio refuses to leave his wife, Pamela throws him a kiss and leaves the Met while Giorgio is singing "Nessun Dorma" to her.